Contact Us

 Kerry Guerin

-Kerry (they/she) is finally back home in the East Bay as the Just Transition Fellow.
-In this role, they are supporting the Richmond Team’s ongoing efforts to amplify community power in Richmond and align local, regional and statewide policy to meet Richmond’s needs through a Just Transition.
-They were previously at Self-Help Enterprises where they worked with farmworker communities in the San Joaquin Valley to address contaminated and depleted drinking water sources and energy equity issues.
+Kerry (she/her) is home in the East Bay as the Richmond Staff Attorney supporting the Richmond Team’s ongoing efforts to amplify community power through a Just Transition.
+She was previously at Self-Help Enterprises, where she worked with farmworker communities in the San Joaquin Valley to address contaminated and depleted drinking water sources and energy equity issues.

 Kerry holds a law degree from Stanford, an MSc in Water Science, Policy & Management from Oxford, and a BA from Georgetown.
-They are a member of the board of directors of Black & Pink, a national prison abolitionist organization serving queer and trans folks and people living with HIV/AIDS who are impacted by the carceral system, and they are honored to play a coordinating role in the Allensworth Cemetery Project, which has returned the cemetery to local control for the first time in decades.
-In all their work, Kerry aims to support historically marginalized communities, particularly low-income communities and communities of color, to advocate for themselves and succeed in their own futures’ creation.
+She is the Board Co-Chair of Black & Pink, a national prison abolitionist organization serving queer and trans folks and people living with HIV who are impacted by the carceral system, and she is honored to play a coordinating role in the Allensworth Cemetery Project, which has returned the cemetery to local control for the first time in decades.
+In all her work, Kerry aims to support historically marginalized communities, particularly low-income communities and communities of color, to advocate for themselves and succeed in their own futures’ creation.

 Lazuli Trujano